 If you've found a potential role and have been encouraged to apply, you should follow up with the employer and:

 - tell them what impressed you about the organisation and why the role stood out to you

-- address any issues you did not have chance to raise during the fair
+- ask them any questions you did not get chance to raise during the fair